 B. For the "Smart Worker": Gota, Jagatpur & New Ranip

-The Vibe: Practical, connected, and modern.
-This is the "IT Corridor" support system.
+The Vibe: Practical and connected.
+The "IT Corridor" support system.

-The Reality: This is the most rational buy in 2026.
-Located on the SG Highway, it offers a 15-minute commute to the High Court and Sola Civil Hospital.
-The rental demand here is fierce due to Nirma University and nearby offices.
+The Reality: The most rational buy in 2026.
+Located on SG Highway, it offers a 15-minute commute to the High Court and Sola Civil Hospital.
+Rental demand is fierce due to Nirma University.
 If you buy a 2BHK here, you will never struggle to find a tenant.

 The Catch: Check the water supply.
 Some older schemes in Gota still rely on hard borewell water.
 Ensure the society has a working AMC Narmada connection.